zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 2. **The learning school**: model the environment from data, plan against the model, and let interaction — not pretraining — be the source of competence.

-These are usually compared across papers, with incompatible budgets, action spaces, and evaluation protocols, which makes the comparisons nearly meaningless.
 This project puts both schools in one harness on one benchmark under one budget and asks a narrow, decidable question:

 > **Given exactly 3,200 environment decisions of training interaction, does a